Okay Things to Ask LB

 Which one of you is the host, or the real person?

 What do you call your group?

-We were afraid and thought we were crazy.
-Giving ourselves such a stupid system name made it less threatening.
-Aaaaand then it stuck, making us look like a colossal dingus for the rest of forever.
-If you want the full story, it's here.
+Years back when we were first realizing we were multiple, we were terrified that we were crazy.
+Giving ourselves such a stupid group name made it less threatening.
+And then it stuck, making us look like a colossal dingus for the rest of forever.
+Good job, us.

 What's the proper word for what you guys are?
 Should I call you alters or what?

 "People" or "system members" are easiest to remember and least offensive.
 (For us.
 Note that other plurals might have their own preferences.)

 How co-conscious are you?